wighawag/stratagems/README.md

 ## ♟️ What is stratagems exactly ?

 <img align="right" style="width:200px" src="docs/public/icon.png">
 Stratagems is a world created by players and anyone can join at any time.
-Players use a specific set of factions/colors to compete for control of the world.
-Alliances and betrayal are part of the arsenal as factions mixes on the lands created this way.
+Players use a specific set of factions to compete for control of the world.
+Alliances and betrayal are part of the arsenal as factions mixes around the world thus created.

 Stratagems is thus first and foremost a social game.
-Its main inspiration is [conquest.eth](https://conquest.game) who successfully created a deeply social game out of simple mechanics.
+Its main inspiration is [Conquest.eth](https://conquest.game) who successfully created a deeply social game out of simple mechanics.

 Stratagems explores this further by having even simpler rules.
 It also reduces the gas cost to a minimum by spreading the actions over a week.
 It works because most of the game plays out in the conversations and strategies happening among the players.

 While maximally on-chain, Stratagems scales with players by offering compelling off-chain gameplay thanks to its associated social complexity.

 ## 🎮 How do you play ?

-Players participate in the game by depositing ETH (ratio to be defined) to place a new piece of land on the infinite sea.
-They specify its location and color/faction.
+Players participate in the game by depositing ETH (ratio to be defined) to place a new piece of land on the endless sea.
+They specify its location and faction.

 By doing so, they risk the associated ETH but also get a chance to potentially capture the same (and more) from other players.